Hartford History

 Real Art Ways - One of the seminal "alternative spaces" for art in the U.S. since 1975.
 It occupies the former Underwood typewriter factory on Arbor Street, in the Parkville section.
 The Web site offers short and long versions of the organization's history.

-Artists' Collective - Established in 1970 by world-renowned alto saxophonist and educator Jackie McLean and his wife, actress and dancer Dollie McLean.
-The Collective "has made a world of difference to hundreds of children in Hartford's poorest neighborhoods" by giving them training in the performing arts.
+Artists' Collective - Established in 1970 by world-renowned alto saxophonist and educator Jackie McLean, along with his wife, actress and dancer Dollie McLean.
+The Collective helps children in Hartford's poorest neighborhoods by giving them training in the performing arts.

 Hartford Symphony - "Widely recognized as one of America’s leading regional orchestras."
 It began in 1934, as a federal program to employ musicians thrown out of work by the Great Depression.
 Today, it is supported by more than 8,000 subscribers and nearly 3,000 donors.